WEGO (AM): History

-WEGO changed its callsign to WTIX at the end of 2009 In a call-letter shift designed to protect GHB Broadcasting‘s historical New-Orleans base callsign.
-Following extensive damage from Hurricane Katrina which forced the original WTIX off the air, there was concern that the New-Orleans station would not return to the air in time air to keep the call letters within the company without moving them to another station.
-The letters moved from Concord to the former WAAA in Winston-Salem, North Carolina before the Concord station re-acquired the WEGO callsign in 2018.
+WEGO changed its call sign to WTIX at the end of 2009, in a call sign shift designed to protect GHB Broadcasting‘s historical New Orleans base call sign.
+Following extensive damage from Hurricane Katrina which forced the original WTIX off the air, there was concern that the New-Orleans station would not return to the air in time air to keep the call sign within the company without moving it to another station.
+The call sign moved from Concord to the former WAAA in Winston-Salem, North Carolina before the Concord station re-acquired the WEGO call sign in 2018.

 Early in 2010, WAVO/WTIX added two sports talk programs.
 Bryce Johnson began hosting "Sports Yapp" at 9 A.M. weekdays in February.
 On April 5 the show began airing an hour earlier.
 Also, on April 3, Chris Pardo, who moved to York County, South Carolina in 2008, began hosting "New York Sports Talk", two hours long starting at noon on both Saturday and Sunday.
 Pardo, the son of announcer Don Pardo, said that WFNZ rarely offered news about New York sports.
 He found that others from New York wished there was more coverage of their teams.
 Pardo publicized the show on web sites and by handing out information to people wearing team apparel.
 Pardo has since come to realize he is no longer in New York.
 On July 4, 2010, WAVO/WTIX added "Crank and Case", an automobile advice program similar to Car Talk, hosted by mechanics Chuck Sperry and Stick Case Roneis.
 WTIX continued to broadcast from the same antenna on U.S. 29 until November 2011.
 During part of that month, WTIX went off the air during a switch to a new tower expected to improve the station's signal.
 When WTIX came back March 4, 2012, it was called "Country Legends 1410 WTIX".
 The studios are located off Church Street in Concord.
 A local morning show began April 2, hosted by Mac McCoy, who once did traffic reports on WBT in Charlotte under the monicker of Jeff Pilot and as Magic 96.1's Sky King. the return to local programming in Concord proved unsuccessful, because in 2014, WTIX began simulcasting WHVN "Heaven Radio".